devangels/devangels_utils/README.md

 ---

-This utilility package contains some of our most useful widgets which we frequently make use at [DevAngels](https://www.devangels.london/) to make our lives easier.
+This utility package contains some of our most useful widgets which we frequently make use at [DevAngels](https://www.devangels.london/) to make our lives easier.

 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg